Brighouse railway station: Services

 As of May 2018 Brighouse is regularly served by two trains per hour to Leeds, one train per hour to Huddersfield and one train per hour to Southport via Hebden Bridge and Manchester Victoria.

 The Leeds service includes a faster journey via Dewsbury and a slower journey via Halifax and Bradford Interchange.

 On Sundays there is one train per hour to Leeds (via Halifax and Bradford) and one train per hour to Huddersfield, where passengers can change for services to Manchester and fast services to Leeds.

 In addition to the regular service pattern, there are four direct return services per day to London King's Cross via Wakefield Kirkgate and Doncaster, including Sundays.

 From the December 2019 timetable change, the Leeds via Halifax service now terminates at Bradford Interchange on weekdays and Saturdays (it still operates through on Sundays).

+TransPennine Express services call here instead of Huddersfield during times when engineering works on the Transpennine Route Upgrade affect the Huddersfield to Manchester line and when Huddersfield railway station is closed; a free replacement bus service is put in place between Brighouse and Huddersfield during these times for Huddersfield bound passengers, this bus takes approximately 15-20 minutes.